Having Faith Doesn’t Make Things Easier, It Makes Them Possible

 - First of all, you must develop enough confidence in yourself and have faith in your abilities.
 Your strength and psychological resources must be able to solve your problems.

-- Having the support of those around you is essential, but it’s always better to confront and resolve things by yourself before you call on someone else.
+- Having the support of those around you is essential.
+However, it’s always better to confront and resolve things by yourself before you call on someone else.

-Thanks to your faith, you develop greater inner strength, confidence in your abilities, and the potential to fight for your dreams.
+To conclude, “faith” not only refers to the religious and spiritual realms.
+It’s also a very powerful psychological construct.
+It allows you to develop greater inner strength, confidence in your abilities, and the potential to fight for your dreams.

 Whoever has faith in themselves doesn’t need others to believe in them.